MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 In this article, we look at how to configure hybrid SharePoint taxonomy and hybrid content types.

 Hybrid SharePoint taxonomy allows you to have a shared taxonomy between SharePoint Server and SharePoint in Microsoft 365.
-Hybrid content types allows you to have a shared set of content types between SharePoint Server and SharePoint in Microsoft 365.
+Hybrid content types allow you to have a shared set of content types between SharePoint Server and SharePoint in Microsoft 365.

 Before you follow the procedures in this article, be sure to read [Plan hybrid SharePoint taxonomy and hybrid content types](plan-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md).